 The region is characterized by very good conditions for vine-growing and wine production.
 The period of sunshine in the Thracian valley is among of the longest in Bulgaria.
-The soils are black, rich in humus, with very good calcium properties, which is extremely important for the ripening of the grapes and the accumulation of sugars and organic substances in grapes.
+The soils are forest and sandy-clay, with very good calcium properties, which is extremely important for the ripening of the grapes and the accumulation of sugars and organic substances in grapes.